 You can use Skype, GoTo Meeting, or any instant messaging where you can see the words being typed real-time.
 The best part about this exercise is you don’t need to spend a lot of time in the selection process; once you see an immediate result, it is easier to make a decision.

 For training and continuous improvement of writers, you need to make it clear that these are expected and you also want to see results.
 Writers who stay away from training are usually those who do not want to learn and improve their skills.

 In case you have a dedicated and passionate writer on-board, but still needs to learn and improve, it is imperative for him/her to take the training.
 Establish an agreement and provide the benefits for doing so.

 Finding an exceptional writer 100% of the time is rare.

-You will come across an applicant who seems better than the last writer you’ve got, but after a few weeks the quality of work deteriorates.
-This is why trainings and continuous learning are important for both your eCommerce business and writer.
+You will come across an applicant who seems better than the last writer you’ve got, but after a few weeks, the quality of work deteriorates.
+This is why training and continuous learning are important for both your eCommerce business and writer.